abhi1238/bioc/README.md

 **BioChirp** is a next-generation, multi-agent biomedical conversational assistant for complex, citation-driven biological queries.
 It integrates multiple curated databases, advanced synonym and semantic search, and interpretable logic planning to answer biomedical questions about drugs, targets, genes, diseases, pathways, and more.

-🚀 Quick Start
+## 🚀 Quick Start

 Open a terminal and run:

-## Step 1: Build the Docker Image for transformer models
+### Step 1: Build the Docker Image for transformer models.

 ```bash
 cd ~/bioc/docker/biochirp_embedding_servers
 docker build -t biochirp_embedding_server .
 ```
-## Step 2: Run all the Embedding Servers/ transformers at once
+### Step 2: Run all the Embedding Servers/ all transformer models at once.

 Run all models in one go (best for full deployment/benchmarking):